8.27.2009

 (Note: skinny jeans were both new and incredibly cool.

-Seventeen I learned how to convert all my bell-bottoms
+In fact, in Seventeen I learned how to convert all my bell-bottoms

 into skinny jeans and I got busy on my sewing machine immediately!